meltigator/Quantum-Time-Dilation-Simulator/README.md

-Introducing Quantum Time Dilation Simulator - FPGA Project Bridging Einstein's Relativity with Quantum Mechanics
+Quantum Time Dilation Simulator - FPGA Project

+Bridging Einstein's Relativity with Quantum Mechanics

 I've developed an open-source FPGA-based simulator that visualizes one of physics' most mind-bending phenomena: how gravity warps time itself.
 This project demonstrates how time accelerates as we move away from Earth - an effect measured in nanoseconds but with profound cosmic implications.